hardisgroupcom/sfdx-hardis/docs/salesforce-monitoring-home.md

 The following checks are active out of the box.

+In order to avoid to overflow channels of notifications, some commands are run everyday whereas less critical ones are run weekly (on saturday).

+You can force the daily run of all commands by defining env var `MONITORING_IGNORE_FREQUENCY=true`.

 ### Metadata Backup

 Adds a new commit in the git branch with the newest updates since latest monitoring run.